-“I’m being sued by the Catholic Church again,” Laverne announced, while reorganising her purse.
+“I’m being sued by the Catholic Church again,” Laverne announced in the midst of reorganising her purse.

 “I have no words for that.”

 “Hold on, I thought you were working on a piece about the East African Lion,” I suddenly remembered.

 “Turns out all they do is sleep.
 My son can do that.”

 “Have you ever been to Africa?
 I haven’t.”

 “Yeah, with my sister for her fortieth.
 We went on safari in Malawi.”

 “… my people come from?”
 Laverne zipped her purse and placed it on the chair next to her.
 “Couldn’t tell you; the furthest back I’ve been able to trace our roots is to The Shirelles.”